SMTorg/smt/README.md

 SMT is documented using custom tools for embedding automatically-tested code and dynamically-generated plots to produce high-quality user guides with minimal effort from contributors.
 SMT is distributed under the New BSD license.

-To cite SMT: M. A. Bouhlel and J. T. Hwang and N. Bartoli and R. Lafage and J. Morlier and J. R.R.
-A. Martins.
+To cite SMT: M. A. Bouhlel and J. T. Hwang and N. Bartoli and R. Lafage and J. Morlier and J. R. R. A. Martins.
 A Python surrogate modeling framework with derivatives.
 Advances in Engineering Software, 2019.

 ```
 @article{Bouhlel2019,